kirsle/kirsle/README.md

 Welcome to my GitHub page!
 I'm Noah, a full stack software engineer (and all around computer geek) who programs in a variety of languages and domains.
 I had taught myself to code since I was a young teenager and my first "real" programming language was Perl, which I picked up for programming chatbots of all things.
 Take a look around my GitHub page (and some linked organizations, below) to see what I've been up to.

-Some of my open source personal projects are placed under some GitHub organizations I created to keep some related projects grouped together:
+I'm a big proponent of open source software and have published modules into several programming language repositories including Perl ([CPAN](https://metacpan.org/author/KIRSLE)), Python ([PyPI](https://pypi.org/user/kirsle/)) and Node.js ([npm](https://www.npmjs.com/~kirsle)).
+I have a lot of these projects on GitHub alongside other random apps and toys.
+Some of my open source projects are placed under some GitHub organizations I created to keep some related projects grouped together:

 * [@aichaos](https://github.com/aichaos) houses most of my chatbot related projects
 * [@SketchyMaze](https://github.com/SketchyMaze) hosts a mirror of repos for my videogame project